 It can be fun for the animal and the owner, but make sure you are familiar with the proper way of giving dog baths.

 Dogs are not known for their hugging behavior - it's a human thing!
 Hugs do not exist in their world.

 They will most likely respond to your hug the same as they would if another mutt places a foreleg or paw on the back of another dog.
 When you hold your pet hound up close and personal, their instinct tells them that your hug is a display of dominance.

 The human species often conveys messages and emotions by staring.
-A lingering stare means more than a thousand words in some cases.
+A lingering stare in dogs traits means more than a thousand words in some cases.

 Pack creatures, including most domesticated dogs, use a stare to challenge or intimidate other pack members.

 Staring at your dog, and particularly directly into his eyes, is likely to elicit angry barks and testing growls.
 This usually occurs while they try to determine your intentions.